 The first step is to have a Legionella Risk Assessment carried out.
 The ACOP L8 explains in some detail that those who carry out risk assessments need to be "Technically Competent".
 The risk assessment defines what Testing, Control & Prevention tasks may be required.
 If your risk assessment is not carried out correctly you can put lives at risk as well as waste money.
 It is also reasonable to assume that the recommended tasks may also be incorrect and ineffective.

 It is for the Duty Holder to assess and decide who is competent to carry out the required tasks and that includes the hiring of specialist contractors.
-We commonly see errors in temperature monitoring due to the confusion between the requirements of the ACOP L8 & the CQC's safe hand washing guidelines as well as care providers paying for cold water storage tanks to be cleaned & disinfected when the work may not be required.
+In a high risk enviroment such as a carehome you will need to be able to demonstrate a much higher level of competence and will nearly always require the services of a specialist contractor.
+We commonly see errors in temperature monitoring due to the confusion between the requirements of the ACOP L8 & the CQC's safe hand washing guidelines.

 Why Choose Water Wise Services

 Water Wise Services LTD is proud to be one of only a few businesses in the UK to have achieved the Government Endorsed TrustMark for our Legionella Services.
 The scheme ensures it's members are fully vetted to ensure Technical Competence, Good Customer Service & Good Trading Practices.
 Our team are also City & Guilds Accredited, Stroma Certified and members of the Water Management Society.

 The Care Quality Commission Confusion